-We ask if a problem arises that you follow this contract, as it is in place for when things don’t go as planned.
+We ask if a problem arises that you follow this contract, as it is in place for when things do not go as planned.

 These places are breeding grounds for disease and illness even for vaccinated adult dogs!

-Buyer understands that there MUST BE A CONCLUSIVE DIAGNOSIS in writing from the Buyer's veterinarian before a replacement puppy will be offered for any congenital defect or condition listed in this contract.
+Buyer understands that there MUST BE A CONCLUSIVE DIAGNOSIS in writing from the Buyer's veterinarian to Magnum French Bulldogs Veterinarian. before a replacement puppy will be offered for any congenital defect or condition listed in this contract.
 A speculative or inconclusive diagnosis WILL NOT warrant a replacement puppy from the Seller.
 No Exceptions!

 (b) Intestinal Parasites or Bacteria Including Coccidia and Giardia.
 These are considered common occurrences found in puppies until their immune system matures.

 Like most other animals, dogs are plagued by a wide variety of internal (such as roundworms, whipworm, hookworm, and heartworm) and the external parasites (such as fleas, ticks, ear mites and mange).
 Unfortunately , many of these parasites have a complex life cycles which enable them to survive even in the best-kept households.

 Puppies can contract any of these diseases from any environment.
 We take precautions to avoid these conditions and require that you do the same in preparing your home and after receiving your puppy